-- behaviour modification strategies e.g. chart, marbles in a jar - child talks to head teacher - a telephone call or letter home to parents to report the behaviour - parents formally brought in - letter of apology - 'Incident' form filled in and shared with appropriate staff - behaviour logs and detailed observations may be used to obtain further information/ understanding - 'Time In' this is where a child is given a limited time outside with an activity, for example five minutes of play, before coming back inside for the remaining amount of play time - internal exclusion where a child goes to another class - classroom code shared with children and displayed in all classrooms as follows:-
+- behaviour modification strategies e.g. chart, marbles in a jar - child talks to head teacher - a telephone call or letter home to parents to report the behaviour - parents formally brought in - letter of apology - 'Incident' form filled in and shared with appropriate staff - behaviour logs and detailed observations may be used to obtain further information/ understanding - 'Time In' this is where a child is given a limited time outside with an activity, for example five minutes of play, before coming back inside for the remaining amount of play time

+- internal exclusion where a child goes to another part of the class base - classroom code shared with children and displayed in all classrooms

 At East Preston Infant School Positive Behaviour Management Strategies are actively encouraged.
 Under Section 89 of the Education and Inspections Act 2006 the school also has the power to discipline beyond the school gate.
 In exceptional circumstances staff may need to use reasonable force when managing challenging behaviour.
 Please refer to the Policy for further information.
+Spitting, biting or deliberately and repeatedly breaking social distancing rules and hygiene rules will result in an exclusion.